 As well as the outstanding Asian-inspired dishes, we could also rave about the wonderfully classy interior of the venue, the lively cocktail menu, and the promise of a big outdoor area to dine in the summer.
 But by now, you’ll have got the idea.

 We are confident that Nomad is not only as good as it ever was, but better.
 The chefs have not quite left Mexico behind – Cat’s beloved truffle quesadillas are still on the menu – but the focus is real Asian dishes and this is working very well indeed.
 ‘Shut up and feed me’ remains the great deal that it always was.
 If you abdicate control to the kitchen, this option gives even the most tentative Nomad virgin a way to dive straight into an oriental kaleidoscope of a menu with the full confidence that they’re going to get a truly excellent meal.

-This is the full-length version of a review that was first published in the Isle of Wight County Press.
+This is the full-length version of the review first published in the Isle of Wight County Press.

 They might rather have something simpler, quieter and yes, maybe cheaper.